Post cover

 The interesting part is in the way the promise returned by Promise.all() gets resolved or rejected.

-If all promises are resolved successfully, then allPromise fulfills with an array containing fulfilled values of individual promises.
-The order of promises in the array does matter — you'll get the fulfilled values in that order.
+If all promises are resolved successfully, then allPromise fulfills with an array containing fulfilled values of the promises.
+The order of promises in the array does matter — you'll get the fulfilled values in the same order.

 Promise.all() - all fullfilled

-But if at least one promise rejects, then allPromise rejects right away (without waiting for other promises to resolve) with the same reason.
+But if at least one promise rejects, then allPromise rejects right away (without waiting for the remaining pending promises to resolve) for the same reason.

 Promise.all() - one rejects